aquasecurity/trivy/docs/docs/coverage/language/java.md

 - *.pom files from cache[^8] directory - to detect child dependencies.
 - `build.gradle` file is presented next to `gradle.lock` file - to detect Direct dependencies ([Dependency module][gradle-dep-module] is currently support only).

+!!!warning
+    Trivy doesn't distinguish between `configuration` of dependencies.
+Currently, all dependencies from [Dependency module][gradle-dep-module] will be mark as Direct dependencies.

 ### Licenses
 Trity also can detect licenses for dependencies.